Tencent's WeChat suspends new user registration for security compliance | Technology

 - China

 "We are currently upgrading our security technology to align with all relevant laws and regulations," the company said in a statement to Reuters.
 "During this time, registration of new Weixin personal and official accounts has been temporarily suspended.
-Registration services will be restored after the upgrade is complete, which is expected in early August," the company said.
+Registration services will be restored after the upgrade is complete, which is expected in early August," it added.

+Weixin is the Chinese name for WeChat.
+Shares in Tencent plunged 9.0% in Hong Kong on Tuesday amid widespread market jitters over Chinese regulatory crackdowns on high-growth sectors, including online platforms and, most recently, private tutoring.
+Hong Kong's benchmark Hang Seng Index fell 4.2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)